-No Australian homeowner would want to deal with a blocked or broken pipe, and if not repaired soon, it can take a nasty turn.
+No Australian homeowner would want to deal with complex plumbing systems, including a blocked or broken pipe, and if not repaired soon, it can take a nasty turn.

 Without further ado, let’s jump right in!